 Specialised Learning Areas

 At Henley Beach Primary School, we have specialised teachers in the areas of Italian, Performing Arts, Physical Education, Technology and Science.
-Throughout the year, all students from Foundation through to Year 7 have an opportunity to participate in these curriculum areas as a part of their learning journey.
+Throughout the year, all students from Reception through to year 6 have the opportunity to participate in these curriculum areas as a part of their learning.

 From the teacher: